lsaffre/blog/docs/topics/why_free.rst

 - Is human knowledge advanced by full and free access to all information, allowing engineers and developers to correct and improve on already existing systems? -- **Yes.
-This is demonstrated by the existing free software itself and and explained by many authors better than I could do it.**
+  "[T]he free sharing of useful information benefits the human community.
+  This sounds so obvious as to not merit discussion, but when this point is applied to real life, it seems to stir up a lot of controversy."
+  [#cook]_**

 - Or does a lack of strong protection for IP discourage innovation by removing the financial incentive for developing it? -- **Innovation